YAGO 4.5: A Large and Clean Knowledge Base with a Rich Taxonomy: Result

-\paragraph{Size.} Table~\ref{tab:stats} shows the statistics of YAGO 4.5 and puts them in perspective with Wikidata and YAGO 4.
-YAGO~4.5 has fewer properties than YAGO~4.
-This is due to the removal of inverse properties, which we removed under Design Principle 1 (e.g., we removed \emph{hasParent} because we already have \emph{hasChild}; 6 such cases); properties related to scholarly articles (\emph{citation} etc., 4 in total, which we removed according to the discussion in Section~\ref{sec:wikidatatax}); biochemical properties (11 in total, removed because of a lack of expertise in our team); and properties of numerical literals (\emph{value} etc., 6 in total, removed because literals became simple values in YAGO 4.5).
-The loss is thus deliberate\footnote{A detailed comparison of properties in YAGO 4 and 4.5 is in our Design Document}.
-The same goes for the facts of YAGO 4: 238M facts describe scholarly articles (mainly citations, pagination, and publication dates), 13M facts describe literals, and 2.5M facts are redundant because of an inverse property.
+\paragraph{Size.} Table~\ref{tab:stats} shows the statistics of YAGO~4.5\footnote{Version yago-4.5.0.2} and puts them in perspective with Wikidata and YAGO 4.
+Both versions of YAGO have vastly less predicates than Wikidata.
+As explained previously, this is deliberate: according to Design Principle 3 (Section~\ref{sec:designprinciples}), YAGO accepts only those predicates that are defined in its schema.
+That said, YAGO~4.5 does cover most of the 100 most frequent predicates of Wikidata (see Section~\ref{sec:props}).
+When we now turn to compare the two versions of YAGO, we see that YAGO~4.5 has fewer properties than YAGO~4.
+This is due to the removal of inverse properties, which we removed under Design Principle 2 (e.g., we removed \emph{hasParent} because we already have \emph{hasChild}; 6 such cases); properties related to scholarly articles (\emph{citation} etc., 4 in total, which we removed according to the discussion in Section~\ref{sec:wikidatatax}); biochemical properties (11 in total, removed because of a lack of expertise in our team); and properties of numerical literals (\emph{value} etc., 6 in total, removed because literals became simple values in YAGO~4.5).
+The loss is thus deliberate.
+A detailed comparison of the properties in YAGO~4, YAGO~4.5, and Wikidata is in our design document$^{11}$.
+The same goes for the facts of YAGO 4: 238M facts describe scholarly articles (mainly citations, pagination, and publication dates), 13M facts describe literals and 2.5M facts are redundant because of an inverse property.
 If these are discarded, the new YAGO contains slightly more facts.
-The dump size is still smaller, because we use the Turtle file format instead of NT.
+The dump size is still smaller because we use the Turtle file format instead of NT.
 Concerning the classes, the picture is as rosy as intended: YAGO~4.5 has vastly more classes.

+\paragraph{Data Format.} The final file format of YAGO is Turtle.
+We separate the subject, predicate, object, and dot by a tabulator, so that our files are \textit{de facto} also TSV files.
+YAGO is split into the following files: \begin{itemize}[leftmargin=5mm] \item\textbf{Schema}: upper taxonomy, property definitions, and SHACL constraints. \item\textbf{Taxonomy}: the entire taxonomy of YAGO (all \emph{subClassOf} facts). \item\textbf{Facts}: all facts about entities that have an English Wikipedia page. \item\textbf{Beyond Wikipedia}: all facts about other entities. \item\textbf{Meta}: all temporal annotations (in the RDF-star file format~\cite{rdf-star}). \end{itemize} Downstream applications can load only the files they need, and exclude, e.g., meta facts or facts about entities that do not have an English Wikipedia page.